d-m-bailey/cvc/README.md

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: cvc@shuharisystem.com

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the GPLv3 license.